datanav/docs/management-studio.rst

     :align: center
     :alt: DataSet

-The option “**Create a downstream pipe”** means to create next step in dataflow.
-Pressing this it takes you into *“new pipe”* with current dataset as source.
+The option “Create a downstream pipe” means to create the next step in the dataflow.
+Pressing this takes you into “new pipe” with the current dataset as source.
 By pressing **“Go to pipe”** it takes you to the pipe that produced the current dataset.

 Pipes
 =====